What is Marfan syndrome?

 • Perform activities at a non-strenuous pace

-• Make sure you wear protective gear as appropriate
+• Wear protective gear as appropriate

 • Consider traditional yoga for relaxation and stress reduction

-• Do not test your limits
+• Individuals should not test their limits

-• Contact sports that may involve a blow to the head; this will help you avoid eye injuries
+• Contact sports that may involve a blow to the head; this will help avoid eye injuries

 Pregnancy increases stress on the heart and blood vessels.
 This can be especially dangerous in women with Marfan syndrome.
-While there is no clear way to know if you can have a low-risk pregnancy, several points should be considered:
+While there is no clear way to know if someone can have a low-risk pregnancy, several points should be considered:

 • The risk of serious aortic events such as tear (aortic dissection) is higher if the aorta is bigger than 4.0 cm.

-If you do get pregnant, it will be considered high-risk (a term doctors use).You should be monitored by a cardiologist and a maternal-fetal medicine specialist or high-risk obstetrician during your pregnancy.
-During pregnancy, your aorta should be evaluated by echocardiography at least every three months.
-Before getting pregnant, your entire aorta should be scanned with CT/MRI.
-These tests will give doctors a better picture of your whole aorta.
+If someone does get pregnant, it will be considered high-risk (a term doctors use).
+They should be monitored by a cardiologist and a maternal-fetal medicine specialist or high-risk obstetrician during the pregnancy.
+During pregnancy, the aorta should be evaluated by echocardiography at least every three months.
+Before getting pregnant, ythe entire aorta should be scanned with CT/MRI.
+These tests will give doctors a better picture of the whole aorta.

 • Angiotensin converting enzyme inhibitors (such as enalapril or captopril)